syncfusion-content/winui-docs/winui/Color-Picker/Getting-Started.md

 ![ColorPicker control added in the application](Getting-Started_images/ColorPicker_Added.jpg)

-## Select Solid Color programmatically
+## Select solid color brush

-You can select the solid color programmatically by setting the solid color value to the [SelectedBrush](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html#Syncfusion_UI_Xaml_Editors_SfColorPicker_SelectedBrush) property.
+You can select the solid color brush programmatically by setting the solid color brush value to the [SelectedBrush](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html#Syncfusion_UI_Xaml_Editors_SfColorPicker_SelectedBrush) property.
+You can also choose various solid color brush from different standard color models such as `RGB`, `HSV`, `HSL`, `CMYK` formats.
 The default value of `SelectedBrush` property is `Blue`.

 {% tabs %}
 {% highlight xaml %}